pyvista/pyvista-doc-translations/examples/01-filter/compute-volume.rst

-Computing mass properties such as the volume or area of datasets in PyVista is quite easy using the :func:`pyvista.DataSetFilters.compute_cell_sizes` filter and the :attr:`pyvista.Common.volume` property on all PyVista meshes.
+Computing mass properties such as the volume or area of datasets in PyVista is quite easy using the :func:`pyvista.DataSetFilters.compute_cell_sizes` filter and the :attr:`pyvista.DataSet.volume` property on all PyVista meshes.

 Let's get started with a simple gridded mesh: